dvera/riskreport/disease/dementia.md

 ## Brain Health

 The table ranks the top biomarkers with the greatest impact (or strength) in the brain health domain and identifies the Voloridge Modeled Ranges (VMRs).
 Each biomarker factors into your health and wellness differently than it may for other people, with certain biomarkers more important for some individuals over others, based on individualized data (e.g. age, sex, scores related to other biomarkers).
 Taking steps to improve biomarkers with the highest strength may help reduce the risk of, or impact of, chronic neurological disease including dementia.
-Talk to your doctor about steps you can take to improve your biomarkers for cardiovascular health.
+Talk to your doctor about steps you can take to improve your biomarkers for brain health.